Visit the Career Hub in Room 1250 of MacMillan Hall to learn how to choose a career that aligns with your individual interests.

 The Mendocino College Child Development Center is a pre-school and child development center for children 18 months to 6 years old that has been serving the college community since 1978.

 The Disability Resource Center (DRC) provides instructional support services for enrolled Mendocino College students who have a verifiable disability.
-The program serves the educational need of students with disabilities recognized under ADA and Section 504 of the Rehabilitation Act.
-The Disability Resource Center encourages student autonomy, independence and responsibility.
+The program serves the educational needs of students with disabilities recognized under Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.

 Extended Opportunity Programs and Services (EOPS) was established to help community college students from economically and educationally disadvantaged backgrounds succeed in their educational goals and transferring to a four-year institution.

 FOOD PANTRY services are FREE for Mendocino College students.

 El Programa Equivalente a la Preparatoria (HEP) de Mendocino College ofrece una excelente oportunidad a los residentes de los condados de Mendocino y Lake que no se graduaron de la preparatoria o high school, para que estudien y puedan obtener su certificado equivalente a la preparatoria.
 HEP es un programa del gobierno federal para las personas que trabajan o han trabajado en la agricultura temporal o migratoria.
 Les provee a los estudiantes el conocimiento necesario para aprobar los exámenes para obtener su certificado de la preparatoria.

 MESA is a learning community for students pursuing four-year degrees in the fields of mathematics, science or engineering.
 MESA helps students achieve in the classroom, progress academically, and develop professionally.